mkgold/kinfrastructures2/kinfrastructures2-syllabus.md

 Students should complete a 500-word reflection on the collective intervention, to be posted on the course blog, due December 15.

 # Differential Credit Requirements:
-* 2 credits: all assignments except Personal Narrative and Ethnography Project
+* 2 credits: all assignments except Personal Narrative and Trace a Knowledge Infrastructure
-* 3 credits: all assignments except Ethnography Project
+* 3 credits: all assignments except Trace a Knowledge Infrastructure
 * 4 credits: All assignments

 # Grading